 The Startup page provides shortcuts to access the demo applications

 Previously, to access the application demos you needed to manually update the connection urls.
 With this release you can easily jump into a particular demo when you start the application.
 Alternatively, you can input a RAP application server URL to access another application.
-Of course, this “frontend” is designed to showcase the RAP mobile technology but in a production scenario you would jump right into your own application.
+Of course, this “frontend” is designed to showcase the Tabris technology but in a production scenario you would jump right into your own application.

 Added support for the Toolbar widget